Jennifer Gong-Gershowitz

-Jennifer Gong-Gershowitz is a Democratic member of the Illinois House of Representatives for the 17th district.
+Jennifer Gong-Gershowitz (born 1968/1969) is a Democratic member of the Illinois House of Representatives for the 17th district.
 The 17th district includes all or parts of Evanston, Glenview, Golf, Morton Grove, Northbrook, Skokie and Wilmette.

 Electoral career

 Gong-Gershowitz received the Democratic nomination in the election to succeed Rep. Laura Fine, who was not seeking re-election and instead running for Illinois State Senate.
 Gong-Gershowitz won the 2018 general election with 69.2% of the vote and was re-elected in 2020.
 She was sworn in to her second term in 2021.
 She is the second Chinese American to serve in the Illinois General Assembly after Theresa Mah.

 Illinois House of Representatives

 Committees

 Gong-Gershowitz currently serves on four committees: the Immigration & Human Rights committee; the Energy & Environment committee; the Judiciary - Civil committee; and the Mental Health & Addiction committee.
 Additionally, she is the chairperson for both the Immigration & Human Rights committee and the Judiciary - Civil committee.